AMT-130 for Huntington’s disease

 For both trials, the main goal is to assess the therapy’s safety and tolerability, while the secondary goal is to evaluate how long AMT-130 stays in the brain.

-Changes in measures of disease severity, functional capacity, motor skills, brain parameters, and quality of life will also be evaluated.
+Changes in measures of disease severity, functional capacity, motor skills, brain parameters, and quality of life also will be evaluated.
 Researchers also will measure changes in the levels of mutant huntingtin and a nerve damage marker called neurofilament light chain (NfL).

 One-year interim data showed that AMT-130 given at low-dose halved the levels of mutated huntingtin in the cerebrospinal fluid, the liquid that flows around the brain and spinal cord.

-In the low-dose group, patients’ motor function and ability to perform daily activities at last follow-up were comparable with pre-treatment measures, implying relatively stable disease.
-In the high-dose group, neurological function measures showed stability or improvement over follow-up.
+Additional findings from all 39 enrolled patients were announced in late 2023.
+In the low-dose group, with about 2.5 years of follow-up, patients’ motor function and ability to perform daily activities at last follow-up were comparable with pretreatment measures, implying relatively stable disease.
+In the high-dose group, neurological function measures showed stability or improvement over about 1.5 years of follow-up.

 In both studies, a third group of patients will be randomly assigned to AMT-130 at either low or high dose, along with an immunosuppression regimen given before and after surgery to see if this approach reduces the risk of adverse events.